mariadb-corporation/MaxScale/Documentation/REST-API/Resources-Server.md

 Refer to the documentation on these parameters for valid values.

-The server weighting parameters can also be added, removed and updated.
-To remove a parameter, define the value of that parameter as the _null_ JSON type e.g.  `{ "my-param": null }`.
-To add a parameter, add a new key-value pair to the _parameters_ object with a name that does not conflict with the standard parameters.
-To modify a weighting parameter, simply change the value.

 In addition to standard parameters, the _services_ and _monitors_ fields of the _relationships_ object can be modified.
 Removal, addition and modification of the links will change which service and monitors use this server.